kloudlite/kloudlite/kl/docs/kli/kli_docs.md

   kl docs

-  when you execute the above command a link will be opened on your browser. visit your browser and approve there to access your account using this cli.
+  when you execute the above command a link will be opened on your browser. visit your browser and approve there to access your team using this cli.

 ```